barrucadu/memo.barrucadu.co.uk/memos/one-shot-ideas.markdown

 he stumbled upon the principle which makes the device work, and is selling it because he doesn't have the scientific knowledge to develop the device any further.
-Frankly, it seems a bit hard to believe that this nobody stumbled upon a principle which will revolutionise physics if true!
+Frankly, it seems a bit hard to believe that this nobody found something which will revolutionise physics if true!

 The professor hopes that the device is an elaborate hoax.
 But he worries it's not.
 If it's the real deal, could not this device end